srchilde-coder/Telling-Stories-with-Data/final-project-part-two.md

 After walking my interviewees through my story and data visualizations, I will use the following script:

 1) Can you summarize the main points of the story?

 2) Did you feel connected to, or see yourself in any of the statistics?

 3) What would the story be like without the data visualizations

 4) What if I had only shown you the data visualizations?

 5) *looking at a dataviz* Walk me through your thoughts when looking at this data visualization?
 What are your feelings?
 Do you feel overwhelmed, confused, clarity, excited, sad?

-6) What does this graphic represent or mean to you?
+6) *looking at a dataviz* What does this graphic represent or mean to you?

-7) Is there anything that would make this graphic more clear?
+7) *looking at a dataviz*  Is there anything that would make this graphic more clear?

 8) What was your main take away from this story?
 Was there anything unclear or left unsaid?